geekaholic/geekaholic.github.com/slides/scale-apache-nginx/0apache_scale.markdown

 > free

-By deviding free memory by the average memory used by an Apache thread, you can estimate the number of MaxClients.
+By dividing free memory by the average memory used by an Apache thread, you can estimate the number of MaxClients.

 #### e.g: Assuming Apache memory usage and free memory are as follows